jsspen/listeners-friend/README.md

 3. Enter playlist info when prompted.
 4. A new playlist will be created from your list!

-==_First Authorization:_== The first time you run the program you'll be sent to a Spotify authorization page in your browser.
+_First Authorization:_ The first time you run the program you'll be sent to a Spotify authorization page in your browser.
 It should be asking you if you want to allow connecting to { _whatever you named your app when getting your API credentails_ }.
 After this you'll be routed to your Redirect URI.
 Copy the <u>full</u> URL and paste it into the command prompt to finalize authorization.
 The OAuth token will be stored in a `.cache` file.

 ## How It Works